omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 TO DO(Ben, Carmack):

+1. Local invariant model make no assumption about pricing of underlying assets.
+2. Constant function(sum/production) invariants are special cases of local invariant model.
-1. Curvature measures how quickly the price changes.
+3. Curvature measures how quickly the price changes.
-2. Liquidity and orders determines the curvature.
+4. Liquidity and orders determines the curvature.
-3. Global (covers all price space) expression of the curve for all token pairs is unknown, and may not exist.
+5. Global (covers all price space) expression of the curve for all token pairs is unknown, and may not exist.
-4. Arbitragers help prices go around fair values.
+6. Arbitragers help prices go around fair values.
-5. We should carefully calculate the parameters, to obtain lower slipage.
+7. We should carefully calculate the parameters, to obtain lower slipage.

 ## signing an order